Skip to content

 winget install --id Microsoft.PowerShell --source winget

-How to automate PowerShell updates with PDQ Connect
+How do you automate PowerShell updates with PDQ Connect?

-If you’re tired of manually updating PowerShell, PDQ Connect makes it simple to automate PowerShell updates.
+PDQ Connect can automatically deploy the latest PowerShell version to devices using dynamic groups and scheduled automations.
 This is a great solution if you manage devices and need to keep PowerShell up to date on dozens, hundreds, or even thousands of endpoints.
 For my sysadmin peeps out there, this is the way (said in a very Mandalorian tone).

 Before we dive into the tutorial, let me show you how I have my groups in Connect configured.
 I have four PowerShell groups: